 The declaration of willingness to adopt a child must be publicly certified.
-This is possible in a notary's office and in a youth office.
+This is possible in a notary's office and in a youth welfare office.

 Responsible for the content